WILDFLOWER TOURS IN COLLIE

 OUR WILDFLOWER TOURS

-Where can I get guided nature tours in Western Australia?
-Western Australia is a global biodiversity hotspot, home to over 12,000 species of wildflowers.60% of which are found nowhere else on Earth.
+Q: Where can I get guided nature and wildflower tours in Western Australia?
+A: Western Australia is a global biodiversity hotspot, home to over 12,000 species of wildflowers,60% of which are found nowhere else on Earth.
 While the season begins in the north (Pilbara) in June, it peaks in Collie and the Southwest from September to November.
-Forest Explorers Eco Tours cover a diverse trail network like the Jabitj Trail, in Wellington National Park, Wiilman Bilya Trail and Bibbulmun Track.
-Full immersion of orchids, culture and local heritage.
+Forest Explorers offers expert-guided eco-tours covering a diverse local trail network, including the Jabitj Trail in Wellington National Park, the Wiilman Bilya Trail, and the iconic Bibbulmun Track.
+Our tours offer full immersion into orchids, cultural stories, and local heritage.

-Will there be wildflowers when I visit?
-This is weather-dependent.
-Factors like temperature, rainfall, and whether it was an early or late autumn/winter all influence each season.
-Though there is always something flowering for our unique pollinators.
+Q: Will there be wildflowers when I visit Collie?
+A: Flower blooming is weather-dependent.
+Factors like temperature, rainfall, and the timing of autumn and winter rains all influence the timing of each season.
+However, because of the incredible diversity in the Collie River Valley, there is always something beautiful flowering to support our unique native pollinators.

-How many wildflower species are there in Collie?
-Western Australia is home to one of the largest wildflower collections in the world.
-Collie's Jarrah Forest would be nearly 8000.
+Q: How many wildflower species are there in Collie?
+A: The Southwest region is home to one of the richest wildflower collections in the world.
+Collie's unique Jarrah and Marri forest ecosystems support nearly 8,000 diverse plant species!

-When is the best time to see Wildflowers in Collie?
-The best time is early September through to mid-November.
+Q: When is the best time to see wildflowers in Collie?
+A: The peak wildflower season in the Collie River Valley runs from early September through to mid-November.

 FAQ